damirpolat/as-containers/README.md

-# aslib-containers
+# ASlib Containers
-ASlib containers for Docker
+This repository contains Dockerfiles for Docker containers of interest to algorithm selection researchers.